Rate Loss Analysis for Multiple-Antenna NOMA with Limited Feedback: System Model

-\section{Amplitude and Phase Quantization}
+\subsection{Amplitude and Phase Quantization}

-There are two components in limited feedback systems that cause performance degradation: (i) phase quantization which leads to a finite number of beamforming choices, and (ii) amplitude quantization which leads to inaccurate SIC order and power allocation.
+There are two components in limited feedback systems that cause performance degradation: (i) phase quantization, which limits the beamforming choices, and (ii) amplitude quantization, which affects SIC order and power allocation.